Jakeem Grant: Chicago Bears

-Grant was traded to the Chicago Bears on October 5, 2021, in exchange for a sixth-round selection in the 2023 NFL Draft.
-His first appearance on the team was in week 5 in a game against the Raiders.
+Grant was traded to the Chicago Bears on October 5, 2021, in exchange for a sixth-round selection in the 2023 NFL draft.
+His first appearance on the team was in week 5 in a game against the Las Vegas Raiders.

-In Week 13, Grant had five receptions for 62 yards and a touchdown in a 33-22 loss to the Arizona Cardinals.
-In Week 14, Grant had one reception for 46 yards and a touchdown, and also returned a punt for a 97 yard touchdown, each in the first half, in the 45-30 loss to the Green Bay Packers, earning NFC Special Teams Player of the Week.
+In Week 13, Grant had five receptions for 62 yards and a touchdown in a 33–22 loss to the Arizona Cardinals.
+In Week 14, Grant had one reception for 46 yards and a touchdown, and also returned a punt for a 97 yard touchdown, each in the first half, in the 45–30 loss to the Green Bay Packers, earning NFC Special Teams Player of the Week.
+He was named to the Pro Bowl.

 Cleveland Browns

 On March 16, 2022, Grant signed a three-year contract with the Cleveland Browns.
 He was placed on injured reserve on August 10, 2022, after injuring his Achilles tendon during practice.

+In the final game of the 2023 preseason, Grant was carted off with a knee injury.
+He was diagnosed with a ruptured patellar tendon and was placed on injured reserve on August 27, 2023, ending his season.

+Atlanta Falcons

+On August 11, 2024, Grant signed with the Atlanta Falcons, but was placed on injured reserve four days later, and then released.
+He was re-signed to the practice squad on November 12 but released four days later.

 Personal life

 He grew up in a Dallas, Texas, single parent home with his mom, Sylvia Whittaker, and two brothers, Markeith Whittaker and Keonte Grant.
 Grant attended John Horn High School.
 He was stabbed in a nightclub in 2014.
 He is now married and has three children.

 In 2016, Grant starred in the NFL Network's TV series Undrafted.